jnozzi/cocoadev.com/markdown/NewiTunesInterface.md

 *Heh heh ... my kinda' guy.*

-<tongue-in-cheek>what is this, General/CocoaDev or the boardroom at Armani?</tongue-in-cheek>
+<tongue-in-cheek>what is this, CocoaDev or the boardroom at Armani?</tongue-in-cheek>

 ----